UC Blue Ash College

 Department of Language and Culture Studies

-Language, culture, study abroad programs and service learning courses taken in the Department of Language and Culture Studies meet general education requirements of Diversity and Culture and Humanities, Literature or Historical Perspectives.
-Courses in the American Sign Language Certificate meet general education requirements for the areas of Diversity and Culture and Social Sciences.
+Language, culture, study abroad programs and service learning courses taken in the Department of Language and Culture Studies meet general education requirements of Humanities, Literature or Historical Perspectives.
+Courses in the American Sign Language Certificate meet general education requirements for the area of Social Sciences.

 Academic Programs